ragardner/tktrees/README.md

 # tktrees

+tktrees is a hierarchy management app written in pure python

+It requires Python version 3.9 or higher

+In order to run the app, use Python to run the file named "TKTREES.pyw"

 ## Bundled Dependencies

 For convenience in environments where pip is not available, this project includes copies of the following third-party libraries.
 These are unmodified and provided under their original licenses.
 Users are responsible for complying with these licenses.